Learn about Australian immigration lawyers here

 If the practice you have engaged doesn’t resolve your problems, what can you do?

 If you have tried to speak to your immigration lawyer and you have tried to speak to the firm, and you have done that in writing in addition to having a sit-down meeting with them, then it’s probably time to speak to another practitioner in the same space.

 I would immediately contact another immigration lawyer and get a second opinion about what you should be doing, and this second practitioner will also guide you and alert you to other avenues to have your grievance with your initial immigration lawyer resolved.

 You can pay your immigration lawyer in the same way as you pay any other advisor.

-Some of the bigger immigration firms will accept BPay.
-Note that whilst Bpay usually does not incur a charge, a credit card surcharge will often be levied about payments made by credit card for your immigration lawyer’s invoices.
+Some of the bigger immigration firms will accept BPAY.
+Note that whilst BPAY usually does not incur a charge, a credit card surcharge will often be levied for payments made by credit card for your immigration lawyer’s invoices.

-Do I have to pay my immigration lawyer in one lump sum or can I pay in instalments?
+Do I have to pay my immigration lawyer in one lump sum or can I pay by instalments?

 This depends on your arrangement with your immigration lawyer.
-Usually, immigration lodgments tend to require quite a bit of work upfront if there is a lodgment required for a deadline expires.
+Usually, immigration lodgments tend to require quite a bit of work upfront if there is a lodgment required for a deadline before it expires.

 Whilst you can expect payment in instalments in the case of professional fees, take care to note that the Immigration Department does not allow you to make payments in instalments except in limited cases for very large visa application charges which they levy, for example, the contributory parent visa classes.

-How do I know my advisor is a lawyer or a migration agent?
+How do I know if my advisor is a lawyer or a migration agent?